-Parameter Unit As at March 31, 2023 As at March 31, 2022 Total Scope 3 emissions (Break-up of the GHG intoCO2, CH4, N2O, HFCs,PFCs, SF6, NF3, if available) Metric tonnes of CO2 equivalent 0.056 0.062 Total Scope 3 emissionsper rupee of turnover 0.000000000079 0.000000000092 Total Scope 3 emissionintensity (optional) - therelevant metric may be selected by the entity ¥ -
+Parameter Unit As at As at

+March 31, 2023 March 31, 2022

+Total Scope 3 emissions (Break-up of Metric tonnes of 0.053 0.056

+the GHG intoCO2, CH4, N2O, CO2 equivalent

+HFCs, PFCs, SF6, NF3, if available)

+Total Scope 3 emissionsper rupee of 0.000000000056 0.000000000000

+turnover

+Total Scope 3 emissionintensity - -

+(optional) - therelevant metric may

+be selected by the entity

 Note: Indicate if any independent assessment/ evaluation/assurance has been carried out by an external agency?
-(Y/N) If yes, name of the external agency. - Yes, Bureau Veritas Industrial Services (BVIS) India Private Limited
+(Y/N) If yes, name of the external agency- Yes, Bureau Veritas Industrial Services (BVIS) India Private Limited

-- 4. With respect to the ecologically sensitive areas reported at Question 10 of Essential Indicators above, provide details of significant direct & indirect impact of the entity on biodiversity in such areas along-with prevention and remediation activities.
-Not Applicable - 5.
-If the entity has undertaken any specific initiatives or used innovative technology or solutions to improve resource efficiency, or reduce impact due to emissions / effluent discharge / waste generated, please provide details of the same as well as outcome of such initiatives, as per the following format:
+3. With respect to the ecologically sensitive areas reported at Question 10 of Essential Indicators above, provide details of significant direct & indirect impact of the entity on biodiversity in such areas along-with prevention and remediation activities. - Not Applicable